MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/data-sharing-udc.md

 # Configuring data sharing in Partner Center

 You can use [Partner Center](https://developer.microsoft.com/dashboard/windows/overview) to allow other services, games, and apps to access your title's Xbox Live settings and data.
 For example, you may want a web service to display leaderboards on your website, or you may have a companion app that can access the game's title storage to view or modify saved game data.

 By default, only the title itself can access the settings and data stored on the Xbox Live service.
 You can change this by configuring data sharing on Partner Center.

 > [!NOTE]
 > This topic does not apply to titles in the Xbox Live Creators Program.

-Add configuration by doing the following:
+## To add configuration:

 1. After selecting your title in [Partner Center](https://developer.microsoft.com/dashboard/windows/overview), navigate to **Services** > **Xbox Live**.